 Before: Professional exfoliation treatments will begin with a professional double cleansing to remove all traces of oil, make-up and debris.

 During: Based upon the results of your SKINICIAN analysis, your professional skin therapist will choose chemical or physical exfoliants, or both, to deliver the desired result.
 If you experience any discomfort during the treatment, alert your professional skin therapist immediately.
-Professional exfoliation uses stronger higher activity products, so some tingling is often expected.
+Professional exfoliation products contain stronger and higher active ingredients, so some tingling is often expected.

-After: Exfoliation, especially exfoliation with hydroxy acids, may increase your sensitivity to the sun.
-For this reason, we recommend use of SPF for at least 7 days after any Hydroxy Acid treatment.
+After: Exfoliation, especially with hydroxy acids, may increase your sensitivity to the sun.
+For this reason, we recommend use of SPF 30 for at least 7 days after any Hydroxy Acid treatment.

 Your SKINICIAN professional skin therapist will also prescribe an at-home regimen to help you maintain the results.

 Q: When shouldn’t I exfoliate?